JelloSarm/MusicVisuals/README.md

 My terrain function moves based on both Audio and x offset movement Secondly I am most proud of my little space invader type movement giving more depth into the scene.

+Franz: Personally, I take the most pride in learning how to use 3d modelling software to create the OBJ files for my scene.
+Although the softwares (paint 3d + 3d builder) were basic in nature, it is an area that I have never had experience in and this project allowed me to venture out of my comfort zone.
+I am also proud of orchestrating the scene as it did have to go through several iterations beforehand.
+Learning how to use the camera in ways such as screen-shake were fun to learn and were worth the work.

 # Markdown Tutorial

 This is *emphasis*